Microsoft Teams Rooms: What is Microsoft Teams Rooms and How to Use It

+In early 2020, many companies started performing most of their operations remotely.
+About 42% of the American workforce works remotely, according to a Stanford study from June 2020.
+As a result, remote meetings have become crucial for businesses.
 Even though some companies plan to have their employees back in the office soon, others plan to give theirs the option to work from home permanently.
 This is why it’s so important to make employees feel connected even though they’re miles away from the office.

 What is Microsoft Teams Rooms?

 Microsoft Teams Rooms is a special solution because it allows participants to create large meeting spaces with any number of cameras, speakers, and microphones.
 This highly customizable program gives you the freedom to piece together different components to build out your own system.
 Have a small huddle room?
 No problem.
 All you need is a single screen, microphone, and camera.
 Need a larger conference system?
 MTR is also useful because you can easily set up and start meetings with a seamless one-touch join system.
-Once meeting attendees are connected, they can manage the meeting via a touch screen control panel.
+Once meeting attendees are connected, they can manage the meeting via a touchscreen control panel.
 For example, they can mute as well as add or remove attendees.

 Furthermore, you can easily schedule meetings via Outlook.
 The account tied to the Microsoft Teams Rooms system will automatically accept or deny invites based on availability.
 The Teams desktop and mobile clients have a built-in proximity function, which allows you to detect a nearby Microsoft Teams Rooms system.
 This is a useful alternative to joining a meeting via an invite.

 Teams gives its users a whole new way to collaborate.
 Microsoft Teams Native Rooms provides a more enriched experience and a higher ROI.
 To augment your new MTRs, use BlueJeans Gateway to get the most out of Microsoft Teams.